 We came to realize fairly quickly that we couldn’t just will into existence a market for outcomes and then place bets within that market.
 This was a huge, huge divergence from how governments thought about their role.
 And it required government organizations to function at the highest level with ability to access historical data, work with lawyers and procurement partners in novel ways, prioritize and define and pay for multi-year outcomes, build measurement systems, and work with new partners.

-We always knew that the SIB was a public policy tool meant for public-sector leaders but we had some naive assumptions about government agencies’ ability to navigate multiple types of change at once.
+We always knew that the Social Impact Bond was a public policy tool meant for public sector leaders but we had some naive assumptions about government agencies’ ability to navigate multiple types of change at once.
 So, around late 2015 and early 2016, we essentially built a government consulting practice from scratch.
 It started pretty focused on this vision of building more outcomes-based contracts.
-We broadened beyond SIBs to outcomes rate cards and other ways of bringing results into the contracting process.
-We started thinking in principles, rather than in tools: centering clearly defined outcomes, using data to help decision making, linking payment and performance, and building collaborative and community-based governance and accountability models.
+We broadened beyond Social Impact Bonds to outcomes rate cards and other ways of bringing results into the contracting process.
+We started thinking in principles, rather than in tools: centering clearly defined outcomes, using data to help decision-making, linking payment and performance, and building collaborative and community-based governance and accountability models.

 Our next big change took place a couple of years before the pandemic, around 2018 or 2019.
 The deeper our partnerships with jurisdictions became, the more we came to devote ourselves to infrastructure.
-We always knew that SIBs themselves weren’t the point of doing SIBs—that it was about using the tool as a mechanism of broader change.
+We always knew that Social Impact Bonds themselves weren’t the point of doing Social Impact Bonds—that it was about using the tool as a mechanism of broader change.
 Ultimately, we’ve become more and more focused on how we can build the muscles of a more results-based public sector, agnostic to any given tool.